-Emna Khadri is a Masters student at the Stockholm School of Economics pursuing a degree in Finance.
-She also holds a Bachelor’s degree in Retail Management from the Stockholm School of Economics.
-During high school, she was selected by the US Department of State’s program ‘Yes Program’.
-She spent one semester studying at a high school in Missouri, and led the role of youth ambassador to spread awareness about her home country and bridge the gap between the Arab world and the US.
+Emna Khadri is a Master’s student at the Stockholm School of Economics pursuing a degree in Finance.
+She holds a Bachelor’s degree in Retail Management from the Stockholm School of Economics.
+Ms. Khadri is a recipient of the U.S. Department of State’s full-tuition ‘Yes Program’, awarded to 20 students from her home country each year.
+She spent one semester studying at a high school in the US and led the role of youth ambassador to spread awareness about her home country and help bridge the gap between the Arab world and the U.S.

-Wuraola Okuwobi is a Masters in Finance student at the Stockholm School of Economics.
+Wuraola Okuwobiis a Master’s in Finance student at the Stockholm School of Economics (SSE).
+She was the only Swedish Institute scholarship recipient at SSE in 2021.
 She graduated top of her class at Afe Babalola University, where she obtained a bachelor’s degree in Economics.
-She is interested in sustainable development, particularly its relationship with education, energy access and finance.
+She is interested in optimizing finance for sustainable development.

-Before now, she worked in the international tax divisions at PwC and Andersen where she advised multinationals and domestic group companies on related party transactions.
-While at Andersen, she also worked with the team responsible for developing and standardizing the firm’s Transfer Pricing practice in Africa and the Middle East.
+Prior to SSE, she worked in the international tax divisions at PwC and Andersen where she advised multinationals and domestic group companies on related party transactions.
+While at Andersen, she contributed to the development of the firm’s Transfer Pricing practice in Africa and the Middle East.

-Wuraola manages the finance operations and sits on the board of ISNAD-Africa, a UNEP accredited organization committed on driving sustainable development in Africa through its various initiatives focused on education, energy, and environment.
+Ms. Okuwobi manages the finance operations and sits on the board of Green Growth Africa (formerly ISNAD-Africa), a UNEP accredited organization committed to driving sustainable development in Africa through its various initiatives focused on education, energy, and environment.

-Mr. Öhlund has additional academic experience from the Stockholm University, where he has studied French and implications of disinformation.
-Furthermore, he has worked within human resources and assisted a US healthtech start-up.
-Additionally, Mr. Öhlund has done a 4-week global engagement internship in Uganda as part of his Masters, and alongside his studies, he is part of 180 Degrees Consulting.
+Mr. Öhlund has additional academic experience from Stockholm University, where he has studied French.
+Furthermore, he has worked in human resources and assisted a digital health start-up.
+Additionally, Mr. Öhlund has done a 4-week global engagement internship in Uganda as part of his Master’s.

-Isak’s interests include politics where he sees the growing globalization and political volatility as a call for increased appreciation of institutional considerations into corporate strategy.
+His interests include politics, where he sees the growing globalization and political volatility as a call for increased appreciation of institutional considerations in corporate strategy.
 Mr. Öhlund’s interest in politics is an aspect he looks forward to expanding as a Wallenberg Fellow.
-Besides that, Mr. Öhlund enjoys cooking and exploring international cuisines.
 He is a native speaker of Swedish, fluent in English, and has intermediate knowledge of French.

 Georgetown University Fellows